Dartmouth-CS50-Fall2021-Prioleau/tse-alansun17904/README.md

 As such, the detailed descriptions of each of these parts are located in the `README.md` of the subdirectory of each part.

-**I note here that even though each subdirectory requires an independent `.gitignore` I have compiled them all into one placed in the root directory.
-I found this has made it easier to maintain as all of the ignore commands are now self-contained.**